 If your instructors are independent contractors, you’re not required to track their work hours.
 Independent contractors should be operating mostly independently of you, hence their name.
 (Click here for more on the differences between independent contractors and employees.)

 However, if any of your coaches and instructors are salaried employees who make less than $47,476 a year, you may need to make some changes.

-The law does exempt some athletic coaches from the new overtime pay requirements, as mentioned here.
+The law does exempt some athletic coaches from the new overtime pay requirements.
 Here’s another article that deals with the topic.
 However, it seems that the exemption deals mostly with coaches employed by schools.
-An attorney can probably tell you for sure, but it’s safer to err on the side of assuming your trainers qualify for overtime until you hear otherwise from a legal professional.
+An attorney can probably tell you for sure.
+Generally, it’s safer to err on the side of assuming your trainers qualify for overtime until you hear otherwise from a legal professional.

 That means you’ll need to keep careful records of any non-exempt salaried instructors’ hours and pay them overtime accordingly, just like with front desk workers.

 This can be more difficult if your salaried instructors are also in charge of customer relations, sales, class planning or other tasks that are done off-site and outside of their training hours.
 Those work related tasks will now count as hours worked.

 Also, all work-related communications should happen within the 40 hours they’re supposed to work.
 If that’s not possible, consider restructuring job roles to have your admin or management staff take over some customer relationship tasks.